mgutz/dat/README.md

 ).QueryStructs(&posts)
 ```

-Note: `dat` does not clean the SQL string, thus any extra whitespace is
+Note: `dat` does not trim the SQL string, thus any extra whitespace is
 transmitted to the database.

 In practice, SQL is easier to write with backticks.
 Indeed, the reason this
 library exists is my dissatisfaction with other SQL builders introducing
 another domain language or AST-like expressions.
-What's wrong with SQL
-anyways?

-Query builders shine when dealing with data transfer objects,
+Query builders shine when dealing with data transfer objects, structs.
-records (input structs).

 ### Fetch Data Simply